itang/bin/data/tip/dotnet.md

     $ dotnet new -i WebSharper.Templates
     $ dotnet new -i "fake-template::*"

+    # checks for available updates for installed template packages.
+    $ dotnet new --update-check
+    #  applies updates to installed template packages.
+    $ dotnet new --update-apply

     $ dotnet new websharper-web

     $ dotnet new classlib -lang "F#" -o myLibrary